Updated October 1, 2015

 Things To Do in Sanur

-The beach — while not Bali’s absolute best — is calm and very kid-friendly.
+The beach — while not Bali’s absolute best (it’s narrow in parts) — is calm and very kid-friendly.

 The Bali Safari & Marine Park is great for families and less than an hour from Sanur.
 Ride an elephant or watch the animal feeding times.
 The park also has tigers, komodo dragons, monkeys, giraffes, and more.